tkoopman/psCheckPoint/docs/md/Open-CheckPointSession.md

 # Open-CheckPointSession

 ## SYNOPSIS
-Log in to the server with username and password.
+Log in to the server with user name and password.

 ## SYNTAX